farstrider777/contact_list/Readme.md

 * **URL**

-  Here you are going to use `localhost:8000/contacts` nothing else is required in the URL for this route.
+  Here you are going to use `http://localhost:8000/contacts` nothing else is required in the URL for this route.
 You will need to put your contact's information in the request body.

 * **Method:**

-  This will be a `GET` request
+  This will be a `POST` request

 * **Data Params**